NoaShech/trash_detection_project/README.md

 HTML/CSS/JS – for building the web interface

-DroidCam – for connecting a mobile phone camera to the app
+DroidCam – for connecting a mobile phone camera to the app - a free app you need to download in order to connect the camera

 How to Run the Project
 Clone the repository or download it as a ZIP and extract it.